chilam27/Improve_Product_Review_System/README.md

 1. Data collection: I build a web scrapper through `BeautifulSoup` and scrape an amazon product's review.
 For this project, I choose a clothing item: **Dickies Men's Original 874 Work Pant**.
 The reason for my decision is I have more experience with the product and the quantity for the review is ideal.

-2. Text preprocessing: or data cleaning; I mostly cleanned the review texts to remove noise and make it easy for the machine to read in the data.
+2. Text preprocessing: or data cleaning; I mostly cleaned the review texts to remove noise and make it easy for the machine to read in the data.

 3. Exploratory Data Analysis: I analyze the target variable ("rating") and examine its and other features' relationships.
-In this phase, I also perform Latent Dirichlet Allocation (LDA) topic modeling to search for topics of each rating cateogries.
+In this phase, I also perform Latent Dirichlet Allocation (LDA) topic modeling to search for topics of each rating category.

-4. Model Building: I compare different classification algorithms (logistic regression, Naive Bayes, random forest classifier, k-nearest neighbor (KNN), and support vector machines (SVM)) and choose the one that produce the best result.
+4. Model Building: I compare different classification algorithms (logistic regression, Naive Bayes, random forest classifier, k-nearest neighbor (KNN), and support vector machines (SVM)) and choose the one that produces the best result.
 The estimators I use for my multilabel classification algorithm is the accuracy classification score that computes subset accuracy.

 ### [Data Collection](https://github.com/chilam27/Improved_Product_Review_System/blob/master/P03_DataCollection.py)

 _*Disclaimer: this data set is used for educational puspose._

-I create a web scrapper for the product reviews.
+I create a web scraper for the product reviews.
 My first intention was to scrape 8 different variables (see table below) plus the product's size and color.
-I want to see if it has any effect on determing the rating or not (such as whether such size or color has some defects).
-But I run into similar issue I have with my other web scrapper: that is I cannot make the function see null value as n/a and it will just skip over.
+I want to see if it has any effect on determining the rating or not (such as whether such size or color has some defects).
+But I run into a similar issue I have with my other web scrapper: that is I cannot make the function see null value as n/a and it will just skip over.
 So I decided to leave those two variables out of the data set.
-Although I want to scrape all 9,208 reviews it has, Amazon only allows to me to access to only 5,000 of the reviews.
+Although I want to scrape all 9,208 reviews it has, Amazon only allows me to access only 5,000 of the reviews.
 Hence, my data scrapped CSV consists of 8 variables and 5,000 records.

 Variables             |  Description
 :--------------------:|:---------------------------------------------------------------: